limitedink/limitedink/README.md

 ### 🤝 Collaboration

-Feel free to hit me up on discord (cj#2967) or email me at [santiagochristopherjames1@gmail.com](mailto:santiagochristopherjames1@gmail.com) if you want to work on a project together.
+Feel free to hit me up on discord (cj#2967) or email me at [santiagochristopherjames1@gmail.com](mailto:santiagochristopherjames1@gmail.com) for Business Enquiries or if you want to work on a project together.